Masthan41/DSA-leetcode-solutions/README.md

 A structured collection of LeetCode problems solved in Java with clean, optimized implementations.

 Each solution includes:
-- Problem number and link
+- Problem number and name
 - Brief explanation of the approach
 - Time and space complexity analysis
 - A standalone **main()** method for local execution and testing